ExcelDataReader/ExcelDataReader/portable_reademe.md

 Windows Phone
 As far as I can tell it should work with Windows Phone 8.1, but we need some one who has Windows 8 to build ExcelDataReader.WindowsPhone

+Xamarin - implementation classes need writing but ExcelDataReader.Portable should be compatible (need testers)